-About Local Government - For Teachers and Students
+About Local Government - For Teachers

-Local Government is the area of community decision-making that is the closest, most relevant, has most impact, and is most cost accessible to young people.
-Schools and students have the greatest opportunity for influencing decisions at the level of Local Government - and thus possibilities for empowering young people are greatest at this level.
+Local government is the area of community decision-making that is the closest, most relevant, has most impact, and is most cost accessible to young people.
+Schools and students have the greatest opportunity for influencing decisions at the level of local government - and thus possibilities for empowering young people are greatest at this level.

 It is important that our students become active and informed citizens and show an interest in their local community and environment.
 They need to be provided with opportunities to develop civic values, understanding the role they can play and the responsibilities that go with that involvement.

 Visiting the local council can be an exciting, enjoyable and valuable part of the school program.
 A visit provides students with a firsthand opportunity to learn how local government works.